pawel-id/bir1/README.md

 Unfortunately it doesn't. :-(

 ## the problem ##
 The code supplied tries to login into service using demo public key.
-Expected result is session id, but insted it returns error.
+Expected result is session id, but instead it returns error.

 I think that implementation of the GUS REGON service is a bit not standard.
 This is the reason why that simple approach fails.